 - This function assists in the acceleration of modulo exponentiations required for the RSA cryptographic operations including the RSA encryption/decryption.
-(FCS_COP.1/RSA) - TORNADOTM2MX2 is a high speed modular multiplication coprocessor for RSA public key cryptographic support.
-The TORNADOTM2MX2 RSA Library is the software built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA based algorithms.
-The functions of the library included in the evaluation are: - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method)

-This function performs the RSA signature generation with the standard method.
-It implements several countermeasures against the timing attack, the simple power analysis attack (SPA), the differential power analysis attack (DPA) and the fault injection attack. - TND_RSA_SigCRT_Secure (RSA signature generation with the CRT method) This function performs the RSA signature generation with the Chinese-Remainder-Theorem (CRT) method.
+(FCS_COP.1/RSA) - TORNADOTM2MX2 is a high speed modular multiplication coprocessor for the support of the RSA public key cryptosystem.
+The TORNADOTM2MX2 RSA Library is the software built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA-based algorithms.
+The functions of the library included in the evaluation are: - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) This function performs the RSA signature generation with the standard method.
+It implements several countermeasures against the timing attack, the simple power analysis attack (SPA), the differential power analysis attack (DPA) and the fault injection attack.
+For countermeasures against the timing attack and SPA, this function adopts the right-to-left square-and-multiply-always method for its exponentiation operations. - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) This function performs the RSA signature generation with the Chinese-Remainder-Theorem (CRT) method.
 It implements several countermeasures against the timing attack, SPA, DPA and the fault injection attack. - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
 Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack.